Knowledge Hub

 • Training staff on contract terms incorporation to prevent disputes and navigate potential pitfalls effectively.

-• Making standard terms easily accessible and ensuring consistent communication of standard terms in all correspondence through attachments, website links, or physical copies.
+• Standard terms should be easily accessible and communicated consistently in all correspondence through attachments, website links, or physical copies.

 • Implementing framework agreements to outline relationship terms, aiding clarity, and minimising ambiguity.

-• Obtaining acknowledgment from customers regarding the governing terms before proceeding with any project or transaction.
+• Obtaining acknowledgement from customers regarding the governing terms before proceeding with any project or transaction.

 • Obtaining signatures on documents confirming agreement to terms for tangible evidence and dispute prevention.